syswraith/blog/content/Blogs/Breaking a Substitution Cipher with Cryptanalysis.md

+---
+title: "Breaking a Substitution Cipher with Cryptanalysis"
+description: "A step-by-step walkthrough of breaking a substitution cipher using frequency analysis, pattern recognition, and contextual guessing."
+permalink: "/Blogs/Breaking-a-Substitution-Cipher-with-Cryptanalysis"
+comments: true
+lang: "en"
+publish: true
+draft: false
+enableToc: true

+tags:
+  - cryptography
+  - substitution-cipher
+  - cryptanalysis
+  - frequency-analysis
+  - classical-ciphers
+  - security

+alias:
+  - "Breaking-a-Substitution-Cipher-with-Cryptanalysis"

+cssclasses: []

+socialDescription: "Learn how to break a substitution cipher using classic cryptanalysis techniques like frequency analysis, repeating patterns, and contextual deduction."
+socialImage: "substitution_cipher.png"

+image: "substitution_cipher.png"
+cover: "substitution_cipher_cover.png"

+created: 2025-10-27
+date: 2025-10-27
+modified: 2025-10-27
+lastmod: 2025-10-27
+updated: 2025-10-27
+last-modified: 2025-10-27
+published: 2025-10-27
+publishDate: 2025-10-27
+---

 A **cipher** is an algorithm for encoding or decoding text in such a way that only the intended recipient can understand it.

 ![[images/substitution_cipher/input_output_map.png]]

 At a high level, all cryptographic algorithms work as follows:

 1. The unencrypted message is called **plaintext**.
 2. Plaintext is passed to an **encryption function**, which is a set of rules for transforming the message.
 3. The function also takes a **key**, known only to the sender and receiver.
 4. Using the key, the function produces the **ciphertext** (encrypted message).

 It is crucial that the key and encryption method remain secret; otherwise, anyone can decrypt the message.